Why I do what I do

 I’m probably one of those rare people who can stand on one foot, hold a conversation with someone, stop two other people trying to get into a fight and serve lunch without dropping a single bit!
 Unless, when causing some mirth, I managed to catch myself on a fire extinguisher and end up falling flat on my face.

 All these different styles lend themselves to making your massage even better and I often blend some or all of them together to give you the best massage experience.
-I also teach massage and put on a variety of different classes throughout the year.

 I have a very gentle, nurturing disposition, which lends itself particularly well to giving you the right support and empathy.
 I have a zany, slapstick, sometimes sick sense of humour, which you either love or hate.
 I guess that makes me a bit like human Marmite.